By Ashira Lubkin, PhD

 Peer Reviewed

 The obesity epidemic has been widely reported in recent years.
-In 2005, an estimated 23.2% of the world’s population was overweight and 9.8% were obese. …
+In 2005, an estimated 23.2% of the world’s population was overweight and 9.8% were …

 By Anna Hirsch